User Guide

 Using LaTeX

-It is possible to express mathematical/chemical notations in eLabFTW, and they will be rendered properly in view mode but also in the pdf export.
+It is possible to express mathematical/chemical notation in eLabFTW, and formulas are rendered in both “view” mode and pdf exports.

-For this eLabFTW uses Mathjax with ams extension.
+To do this, eLabFTW uses Mathjax with the ams extension.

 $$\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$$